-Hungary: Geography & Maps
+Hungary Geography & Maps

 Located in Central Europe, Hungary is a landlocked country that shares borders with many nations.
-To the north is Slovakia with the Ukraine in the northeast.
-Romania is to the east while Austria and Slovenia are in the west.
+To the north is Slovakia with Ukraine in the northeast.
+Romania is in the east while Austria and Slovenia are in the west.
 Finally, both Croatia and Serbia share Hungary’s southern borders.
 Geographically, the country can be divided into three areas, the Great Alföld, Transdanubia and the North Hungarian Mountains.

-The Great Alföld, also known as the Great Hungarian Plain, stretches across the southern and eastern parts of the country as well as parts of the Ukraine, Romania, Serbia and Croatia.
+The Great Alföld, also known as the Great Hungarian Plain, stretches across the southern and eastern parts of the country as well as parts of Ukraine, Romania, Serbia and Croatia.
 Although in total the plain covers 100,000 square kilometres, in Hungary, it covers 52,000 square kilometres thus making up more than half of the country’s area.

 Transdanubia is a hilly region located west of the Danube River.
 It reaches all the way to the foothills of the Austrian Alps.
 The landscape of the region is dotted with hills, valleys, basins, mountains and plains.
-Lake Balaton is located in the centre of Transdanubia, while the area also hosts the Transdanubia Mountains.
+Lake Balaton is located in the centre of Transdanubia, and the area also hosts the Transdanubia Mountains.

 The North Hungarian Mountains are naturally located in northern Hungary.
 There are four different ranges within this region: Börzsöny, Cserhát, Mátra and the Bükk.
 The highest mountain in the country is Kékes at 1,014 m (3,327 ft) found in the Mátra Mountains.